Environment | In harmony with nature

 Recycled water project

-The Sao Paulo plant of Bridgestone Americas launched a joint initiative with the city in 2016 designed to promote water recycling in order to help reduce the consumption of deep well water.
-Since the project was launched, over 50% of water used for cooling system and boilers in the facility is recycled water supplied from a wastewater treatment company.
+The Bridgestone Americas Sao Paolo plant launched a joint initiative with the city in 2016, which is designed to promote water recycling to help reduce the consumption of deep well water.
+Since the project was launched, over 50% of water used for the cooling system and boilers in the facility is recycled water supplied from a wastewater treatment company.

 Tire Mold Thailand Co., Ltd. started water recycling in partnership with Fusion Development Company in 2014.
-Over the past five years (2018-2022), 744 tons of recycled water has been used.
-In 2022, 162 tons of wastewater was recycled and the amount of wastewater was reduced by about 50%.
+Over the past six years (2018-2023), 918 tons of recycled water has been used.
+In 2023, 174 tons of wastewater was recycled and the amount of wastewater was reduced by about 50%.

 Zero wastewater discharge plant

 Bridgestone India Private Ltd. (BSID) installed an effluent treatment plant (ETP) and sewage treatment plant (STP) for the treatment of industrial and domestic wastewater.
-At BSID Pune plant, the ETP has a capacity of 400m3/day and STP 250m3/day, and at BSID Indore plant, the ETP has a capacity of 60m3/day and STP 360m3/day.
-After the treatment, water is reused for gardening purposes inside the plant premises.
-All the treated water is used for almost 45% of open land of the green belt in the plant premises; thus, not a single drop of treated wastewater is discharged outside the plant.
-All the treated water parameters are checked internally and externally by the government authority and are found to be well below legal limits and BSID internal limits.
-As a result, BSID is a “Zero Liquid Discharge Plant.”
+At the BSID Pune Plant, the ETP has a capacity of 400m3/day and STP 250m3/day, and BSID’s Indore Plant has an ETP capacity of 60m3/day and STP capacity of 360m3/day.
+After treatment, water is reused for gardening purposes inside the plant premises.
+All the treated water is used (covering almost 45% of open land of the green belt in the plant premises).
+Thus, not a single drop of treated wastewater is discharged outside the plant.
+All the treated water parameters are checked internally and externally by the government authority and are found to be well below legal limits and BSID’s internal limits.

 Wastewater management

-The Group defines minimum requirements for manufacturing facilities to prevent negative environmental impact from its wastewater in the Global Environmental Standard.
-The Group manufacturing facilities take measures to comply with wastewater regulations and to prevent any spills being discharged externally based on the standard.
+Based on the Global Environmental Standard, the Group defines minimum requirements for manufacturing facilities to prevent negative environmental impact from its wastewater.
+The Group’s manufacturing facilities take measures to comply with wastewater regulations and to prevent any spills from being discharged externally based on the standard.

 Our response to the CDP Questionnaire “Water Security”